 I was stunned too!

 I wasn’t part of the budgeting team or the money management team.
-I enjoyed all the comforts of a good breakfast, lunch and dinner.
-I was pampered with post-lunch ice cream and evening chai too!
+And, I enjoyed all the comforts of a good breakfast, lunch and dinner, pampered with post-lunch ice cream and evening chai too!
 I hadn’t for a second imagined the team to be this efficient with their finances.

 So I asked everyone just how they pulled this off.
 A lot of their tips can be translated to your trek.
 I’ll share them with you.
 Here goes.